Peter Carington, 6th Baron Carrington: Later life and death

 Carington served as Secretary General of NATO from 1984 to 1988.
 He was chairman of the Victoria and Albert Museum from 1983 to 1988.
 He was appointed Chancellor of the Order of St Michael and St George on 1 August 1984, serving until June 1994.

 In 1991, he presided over diplomatic talks about the breakup of Yugoslavia and attempted to pass a plan to end the wars and result in each republic becoming an independent nation.

 Aside from his political posts, Carington was chancellor of the University of Reading and served as chairman of several companies, including Christie's, and as a director of many others, including Barclays Bank, Cadbury Schweppes and The Daily Telegraph.
 He also chaired the Bilderberg conferences from 1990 to 1998, being succeeded in 1999 by Étienne Davignon.
 From 1983 to 2002, he was president of the Pilgrims Society, and from 1971 to 2018 president of the Britain–Australia Society.
 He was appointed Chancellor of the Order of the Garter on 8 November 1994, a role from which he retired in October 2012.

 After the House of Lords Act 1999 removed the automatic right of hereditary peers to sit in the House of Lords, Carington, along with all former leaders of the House of Lords, was given a life peerage on 17 November 1999.
 He took this as Baron Carington of Upton, of Upton in the County of Nottinghamshire.
 He was the longest-serving member of the House of Lords, and following the retirement of Lord Barber of Tewkesbury in 2016, had been the oldest.
 He was the second longest-serving member of the Privy Council after the Duke of Edinburgh.

 Carington died from pneumonia on 9 July 2018, aged 99, at his home, the Manor House, in Bledlow, Buckinghamshire.
-His son Rupert succeeded him as Baron Carrington.
+His son Rupert succeeded him as Baron Carrington and in 2022 on the accession of Charles III became Lord Great Chamberlain of England.

-A memorial service was held at Westminster Abbey on 31 January 2019.
+A memorial service for Carrington was held at Westminster Abbey on 31 January 2019.

 Family

-Carington married Iona McClean (19 March 1920 – 7 June 2009), daughter of Lt Col. Sir Francis McClean and Aileen Wale, on 25 April 1942.
-They had three children: Alexandra de Bunsen (born 1943), Virginia Carington (born 1946; formerly married to Lord Ashcombe), and Rupert Carington, 7th Baron Carrington (born 1948).
-Carington's wife, Lady Carrington, died on 7 June 2009, aged 89.
+Carington married Iona McClean (19 March 1920 – 7 June 2009), daughter of Francis McClean and Aileen Wale, on 25 April 1942.
+They had three children, including Rupert Carington, 7th Baron Carrington.
+Carington's wife died in 2009 aged 89.